 In this guide, we will see how to create macOS bootable USB drive on a PC running Windows 11, Windows 10 or Windows 7.

 What you will need:

 # A USB flash drive with at least 16 GB of storage

-# Trial copy of TransMac (no need to download now)
+# Trial copy of TransMac (trial copy is enough to create the bootable USB)

-Once you have all items mentioned above, you can make macOS Mojave bootable USB on a Windows PC.
-In this guide, we’re creating macOS Mojave bootable USB on Windows 10, but you can use the same procedure on Windows 8 and Windows 7 as well.
+Once you have all items mentioned above, you can make macOS bootable USB on a Windows PC.
+In this guide, we’re creating macOS bootable USB on Windows 10, but you can use the same procedure on Windows 11 and Windows 7 as well.

-Guide to prepare macOS Sierra bootable install USB on Windows 10/8/7
+Guide to prepare macOS bootable install USB on Windows 11/10/7

 Step 2: Visit this page of TransMac and download the latest version of TransMac software on your PC.
 TransMac is a paid software but the 15-day trial copy can be used to prepare bootable USB without any issues.
 That said, if you often need to prepare macOS bootable USB from Windows, you should go ahead and buy the software.